LucasDelfino92/morrowindsharp/main2.md

 - **Mist Retexture** (Main files)

 [**Qwerty's Various Graphics**](https://www.nexusmods.com/morrowind/mods/46026?)
-Povides high resolution blood and bridgerope textures, which are lacking compared to the rest of the upscaled textures from Morrowind Enhanced Textures.
+Povides high resolution textures for blood and bridgeropes, which were lacking compared to the rest of the upscaled textures from Morrowind Enhanced Textures.

 Files to install:
 - **Blood** (Main files)